Isolation, quarantine or lockdown during COVID-19: what it might mean for your family

 You can help your child with disability cope with changes to your family life and routines by using aids like the following or by adapting your existing aids:

 - Social stories: for example, you could have a story for hand-washing, which covers when to wash hands and the steps to follow, like turning on the tap, wetting hands, putting on soap, rubbing hands with soap, and rinsing and drying hands.

 - Visual supports: for example, you could have a visual support that shows your new morning routine, with pictures of getting out of bed, getting dressed, eating breakfast, brushing teeth, sitting at the table to start school, and signing into an online classroom.

 Many children with disability have regular medical appointments and therapy sessions.
-It’s a good idea to ask your child’s medical and therapy providers how they can support your child during lockdown.
+It’s a good idea to ask your child’s medical and therapy providers how they can support your child during isolation or lockdown.
 For example, they might offer telehealth therapy sessions, which can have many benefits for your child’s development.

 Here are some suggestions that can help you support your child’s learning.

 This is about understanding how your child’s school is delivering learning and support to all students, including children with disability.
 For example, you can check:

 - which online platform or platforms the school is using

 - what resources your child’s teachers, school or education department are providing

 - when the school expects students to do their learning and whether there’s any flexibility